dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 - To avoid calling computationally long operations multiple times.
 - To prevent execution operations which are performed a huge amount of times.

+Where we can apply caching:
+- Client-side: save some data that has been received from a server.
+- Server-side: save some data that has been received from other servers.

+Server-side caching can be:
+- In-memory caching.
+- Using an external service like Redis or Memcached.

 Write-through cache – write data to cache and to DB at the same time.
 Write-back cache - update only cache, and then, after some time or by an event, update DB.

+> Don't forget about cache eviction policies.

 ## Proxies